ssenmosip/mosip-temp-documentation/Steps-to-Install-and-configuration-HDFS.md

 </property>

 ```
-2. Add the following properties to the hdfs-site.xml file on every machine in the cluster.
+2. Add the following properties to the ~/hadoop/etc/hadoop/hdfs-site.xml file on every machine in the cluster.
 ```
 <property>
   <name>dfs.block.access.token.enable</name>